edkashinsky/reaper-reableton-scripts/README.md

 #### ek_Toggle trim mode for selected trackes

 Toggles trim mode for selected tracks and shows current state as button highlight

+#### ek_Tracks collapser

+This package has 2 scripts "ek_Collapse selected tracks" and "ek_Expand selected tracks".
+They toggle selected tracks/envelope lanes between 3 states: small, medium, large.
+Execute one of these scripts on transport panel and put height values there

 ## P.S.